 All of this (unless otherwise stated) is included in a fixed priced entry ticket.

-Entry with no ride 1000/-
+- Entry only with no ride 1000/-

-Entry and a short ride 2000/-
+- Entry and a short ride 2000/-

-Entry and a medium ride 3000/-
+- Entry and a medium ride 3000/-

-We open from 9am till 4pm everyday.
+Children (3 – 12 years) are half price and under 3’s are free.
+We are open from 9am till 4pm everyday.
 Please note that the elephants may go to bed early in heavy rain and storms.

-All activities at the MEF are closely supervised to ensure visitor safety and to ensure that no harm or stress is placed on our elephants.
-We practice responsible tourism and you will ride the elephants bare back or on a cushion as this is best for the elephants, we regularly treat elephants with severe wounds caused by the wearing of Howdah’s!
-Please also note that there is NO SMOKING permitted inside the facility.
+All activities at MEF are closely supervised by our staff to ensure visitor safety and that no harm or stress is placed on our elephants.
+We practice responsible tourism, therefore you will ride the elephants bare back or on a cushion as this is best for the elephants.
+We do use not use a Howdah as it is a dangerous, unethical and outdated practice.